compulim/react-define-as-custom-element/README.md

 ### Retrieving the custom element instance

 Call the `useCustomElement` hook inside the converted React component to retrieve the instance of the custom element.
-This is useful when listening for events dispatched by slotted elements.
+This is useful when listening to events dispatched by slotted elements.

 The following example dispatch an event from the custom element: